 I thank God that His word connects with an assembly of two or three disciples gathered in the name of Jesus all that is requisite for its walk before the Lord.
 One more little remark.
 They tell us, Let us walk in the ordinances of the word: there is no need of apostles since we have their written instructions, which can at all times be carried out.
 Be it so.
-Well then are there so many flocks habitually deprived of partaking of the Lord&#8217;s supper through the want of *consecrated pastors?* It is not I who prevent them.
+Well then are there so many flocks habitually deprived of partaking of the Lord's supper through the want of *consecrated pastors*?
+It is not I who prevent them.
 I believe that, if all things are done with propriety and good order, there can be breaking of bread quite as well without a consecrated man as with one.
 I see in the word no trace of consecration for this purpose.
 I cite this fact to shew that the want is felt of something more than precepts to follow: in other words, that God should raise up by His power instruments according to His good pleasure.
 Thus it is not enough to say, Here are the precepts: all that is now to be done is to follow them; since there are directions incapable of being followed out, unless God interposes afresh to re-establish what is lost as regards instruments.
 Let no one mistake me: I love order with all my heart, the true order which befits the house and ordinances of God.
 Leaving aside circumstances, every brother has the same capacity to break the bread.
 Nature as well as the word teaches us that young

 {162}

-men, that new converts, are little fitted to take the lead in anyway, and that the elders, if God has raised up any, have their proper place in the house of God.
+men, that new converts, are little fitted to take the lead in any way, and that the elders, if God has raised up any, have their proper place in the house of God.
 I here repeat, with all my heart, what I said in the little tract: that is, that with earnest and continual supplication I do pray that God may raise up pastors and teachers according to His own heart, for the wants of His dear sheep, in order that the church of God may be preserved, cared for, instructed, rendered capable of resisting the snares of Satan, and that the little ones of the flock may be sheltered from every wind of evil doctrine.
 Yes, this is the fondest desire of my heart.
 It cannot be otherwise for one who loves the church and knows something of the love of Jesus for them who are His, of the privileges which belong to them, and who knows also something of the snares and devices of the enemy.
-Moreover, I think that the relation of a pastor to the sheep of God&#8217;s flock is the sweetest and most precious which exists on earth.
+Moreover, I think that the relation of a pastor to the sheep of God's flock is the sweetest and most precious which exists on earth.
 In its fruits and its joys, this relation will not terminate here.
 I may add that I know no person, at least so it seems to me, who desires more faithfully to fill it than he whose pamphlet has given rise to these pages.

 As to the rest, @Ephesians 4 suffices for our guidance in this matter.

-<h3>Of the Unity of the Body of Christ</h3>
+<h3>OF THE UNITY OF THE BODY OF CHRIST</h3>

 We are now coming to points of much greater gravity than mere explanations.